What is the problem?

 What are we doing about it?

 There is significant room for improvement in our current vehicle fleet.
 We will encourage vehicles with the latest safety features to enter the New Zealand fleet as soon as possible to replace old vehicles that do not have these safety technologies.
-We will also encourage businesses & parents to buy the safest ANCAP rated vehicle for company vehicles including their children with the budget available, rather than the cheapest vehicle they can afford.
+We will also encourage businesses and parents to buy the safest ANCAP rated vehicle with their available budget, over the cheapest.

 In the Road to Zero Action Plan 2020-2022 Focus Area 2 Vehicle Safety highlights the key strategic direction by the Government and partners.